This is Part 1 in our Lilith Series. Read Part 2 Lilith - The Wild Woman Archetype here.

 However, some argue that the appropriation of this ancient figure amounts to cultural theft.
 There is no denying that Lilith originated from Mesopotamian mythology as with the cuneiform evidence, and that her story has been appropriated and interpreted by people in many different cultures throughout history likely due to the documenting and archiving of oral history.
 Whilst Lilith has been documented heavily for the Judaic faith, evidence has only been shown from 500BC - whereas the mythology involving the Hullupu tree in cuneiform text is from 2500BC.
 Ancient Sumer history shows us that it is not a closed practice, but Judaism is a closed practice, so it’s important to discuss Lilith with respect.
 The wild woman archetype is a tale as old as time but majorly gained modern popularity with Dr. Clarissa Pinkola Estés in her 1992 book "Women Who Run With the Wolves".

-Our Lilith Sigil Necklace is the perfect minimalist but powerful statement piece for today's witch.
+Our Lilith Sigil Earrings are the perfect minimalist but powerful statement piece for today's witch.

 Lilith’s sigil, too, is public domain and was shared by its creator.
 The astrological symbol for Lilith comes from “Black Moon Lilith”.
 It’s the placement of the hypothetical lunar apogee, or "Black Moon Lilith," in a birth chart that is believed to indicate the individual's unconscious desires and repressed emotions.
 It is thought to represent an individual's shadow self, or the parts of their personality that they may not be fully aware of or have not yet fully accepted, and so it’s thought to influence an individual's psychological makeup and emotional life.
 Can you see why we would want to love and embrace these themes ourselves?